 “Our students have been extremely professional, working through schedules and anticipated conflicts,” Lipman said.
 “I am very excited about the process so far.”

 As a zero-hour student in cross country, Eizraelov is not in the cross country class, but attends as many practices as she can.
+Students in cross country and band often opt for morning runs to make it back to their first periods in time for school to begin.

 “Getting enough sleep, doing my homework on time and staying positive are my main goals,” Eizraelov said.
 “It’s good to have a positive mindset.
 I want to do well in everything, balance all of them and still keep my sanity intact.”

 Despite committing to two activities, Eizraelov manages her time by finishing as much work during the school day as possible.
-She also plans on joining track, FCCLA, Student Council, Green Team, and Key Club later this year.
+She also plans on joining track, FCCLA, Student Council, Green Team and Key Club later this year.

-“While facing the huge challenges of the transition from middle school to high school, being a part of the rigorous band schedule, and taking on cross country all at once, Mary impressively continues to maintain a positive and caring attitude towards not only school, but also towards her friends, peers, and instructors,” Brown said.
-“Mary is such a kind, caring girl who’s always looking out for her friends and I can’t wait to see all the great things she does throughout her high school career.”
+“While facing the huge challenges of the transition from middle school to high school, being a part of the rigorous band schedule, and taking on cross country all at once, Mary impressively continues to maintain a positive and caring attitude towards not only school, but also towards her friends, peers and instructors,” Brown said.
+“Mary is such a kind, caring girl who’s always looking out for her friends, and I can’t wait to see all the great things she does throughout her high school career.”